jnormington/freemerge/README.md

 FreEMerge
 =========

-Ability to bulk merge e-mail from reading data from external excel source.
+Ability to bulk e-mail from reading emails from an excel file, creating your own data extractors to extract relevant data into the email template.